rockyluke/rpi-tips/README.md

 ## Disclaimer

-Please read carefully the manual before using any commands on Raspberry PI & Linux..
+Please read carefully the manual before using any commands on Raspberry Pi & Linux.

 https://www.raspberrypi.com/documentation/